MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

     linkStyle 1,3,5,7,9,11 stroke:red,stroke-width:1px;
 ```

-!!! bug Collidable=false is ignored when there is a grab anchor.
+!!! bug Entities with grab anchors can be grabbed even when collidable is set to false.
-    When
+    There is currently a bug where when an entity has a grab anchor it can still be grabbed even when collidable is set to false.
+If you want to make an entity, with a grab anchor, "disappear" you should move it far away (instead of just setting visibility and collidability to false).

 ### Setting "Who Can Grab?"